AlexLietard/otpsy/README.md

 * Find a "pythonic" way to make the threshold ">" or ">=" depending of an argument, not just ">".
 * Add self.position to multi and update parameters
 * Check print output for each method
+* Allow to enter help for description of print output

 About visualisation :